A Close Look At Psychedelic Drug Laws in Texas

 Texas is not exactly known for being very progressive with its laws.
 In fact, many argue this state has been much more regressive in the past couple of months.

-However, more and more Texans are in support of the legalization or decriminalization of psychedelics.
+However, more and more Texans support the legalization or decriminalization of psychedelics.
 We expect laws to change here in the next few years, but there’s nothing in the current pipeline that would bring legal (or decriminalized) psychoactive substances within the next 12 months.